In America they are termed “bar bands.” In the UK, these ensembles are referred to as “pub rockers.”

 Andrew Bodner grooves akin to the Motown legends, riffs like a fusion master, utilizes the fretless to embellish his boss’ stinging libretto, swings like a jazz cat, keeps it warm and cozy on the ballads, and always lays down the funk with Jaco-esque flair.

-Of Bodnar’s tenure with Parker, methinks his greatest performances can be found on the live The Parkerilla (1978) wherein Andrew kicks the brass enhanced Rumour into high-gear and then some, and the classic new wavish Squeezing Out Sparks (1979).
+Of Bodnar’s tenure with Parker, to my ears his greatest performances can be found on the live The Parkerilla (1978) wherein Andrew kicks the brass enhanced Rumour into high-gear and then some, and the classic new wavish Squeezing Out Sparks (1979).